jamesbelk0/Social-Networking/README.md

 https://github.com/jamesbelk0/Social-Networking

 ## Link to screenshot/media:
-A link to the video can be found here [Youtube](https://youtu.be/8ChKWiqj8OI)
+A link to the video can be found here [Youtube](https://youtu.be/XKMbeGJePgY)

 ## Description
+Basic Social Media template using Insomnia to check the routes.
+Create users with individual thoughts (comments) and other users reactions (replys).

 ## Usage
+npm start
 ## Contributor
 James Belk
+Office Hours and Luis Rodriges for my tutor hour

 ## Questions
 If there are any issues or questions, please contact at: